jjstew50/othello/README.md

 # Othello Game

+To start playing run the following in the command line:
+`node othello.js`

+To exit an existing game:
+`ctrl+x`

 Othello, also known as Reversi, is a game between two players, denoted by black and white.

 Play happens on an 8x8 grid.
 Game pieces are discs with a black side and a